adamorucu/dots4wsl2/README.md

 # My dots
-Always work in progress.
+Never complete.

 ## Installation
-> Downloads python and some packages and sets up below files.
+> Downloads python and some other packages and sets up below files.

 To install run: ```sudo ./setup.sh```.